 Please look at our references pages or look inside 'read more' below.

-Data from the Atlas are available for use under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) license.
+Data from the Atlas are available for use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 For commercial use a license agreement is needed.
 We have different commercial license types available, either for a single use of the data within a project context or multiple use and commercialization, suiting your needs.
 Please email Patricio Grassini (UNL) or Martin van Ittersum (WUR) to discuss options.